sizeofvoid/libopeninput/doc/user/building.rst

 SELinux adjustments
 ..............................................................................

+.. note:: This section only applies to meson version < 0.42.0

 On systems with SELinux, overwriting the distribution-provided package with a manually built libinput may cause SELinux denials.
 This usually manifests when gdm does not start because it is denied access to libinput.
 The journal